harrykimpel/workshop-dotnet-aspire-genai-otel/README.md

 As part of this workshop, we will go through a couple different challenges each focusing on various aspects.

 Let's get started with the first challenge.
-For this we jump into [challenges/challenge-1](./challenges/challenge-1/README.md) folder.
+For this we jump into [first challenge](./challenges/challenge-1/README.md) folder.